Post Charges

 Next, if you’d like a receipt to print out as soon as you save and post charges and payments, check the “Generate a Receipt” checkbox.

-Finally, even after you save and posted charges, you can return to the Post Charges protocol for an encounter at any time and click “Generate a Receipt” to print another receipt.
+After you save and posted charges, you can return to the Post Charges protocol for an encounter at any time and click “Generate a Receipt” to print another receipt.

 Differences Between the Patient Checkin Receipt and Post Charges Receipt: When you generate a receipt from Post Charges, you will see more visit information including procedures and diagnoses.
 When you generate a receipt from Patient Checkin, you will only see the amount paid.